ThaboJunior/Healthcare-SQL-Analysis/README.md

 📌 Conclusion

-This project demonstrates the use of SQL in solving real-world healthcare problems by transforming raw data into actionable insights.
+This project demonstrates the use of SQL in solving real world healthcare problems by transforming raw data into actionable insights.
 It highlights key areas such as revenue generation, hospital efficiency, and patient trends.